selfbus/software-arm-lib/doc/KNX TP1 Bus implementation.md

 and a prio >0 (0 is the highest level for periph.).

 Support for debugging and dumping of data on the serial line - configuration is in the `libconfig.h` header and serial support need to be started with a high baud rate (recommended 1.5Mb) in the app module.
-Usage of timer32_0 for time measurement on bit/byte level
+Debugging usages timer32_0 for time measurement on bit/byte level

 Compile time switches: see `libconfig.h`